We specialize in the full lifecycle of post-quantum secure system development, from design, validation, to deployment.

 Major contributions of this work are two-fold:

-• Design: McEliece cryptosystem encryption-decryption coprocessor design based on non-binary Orthogonal Latin Square Code.
+• Design: A novel encryption-decryption coprocessor built on non-binary Orthogonal Latin Square Codes.

 To the best of our knowledge, this work is the first proposal of McEliece cryptosystem based on Orthogonal Latin Square Codes, and so is its hardware implementation.
 We should also note that we are still performing the cryptanalysis of the scheme to ensure of its security level.